1397: Geoffrey Chaucer tells the “Canterbury Tales” for the first time at the court of Richard II.

 1865: Mary Surratt is arrested as a conspirator in President Abraham Lincoln’s assassination.

-1875: Modern Snooker invented by Sir Neville Chamberlain, a bored British officer in Jabalpur, India.
+1875: Modern Snooker is invented by Sir Neville Chamberlain, a bored British officer in Jabalpur, India.

 1932: Emperor Haile Selassie ends slavery in Ethiopia.